sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/sap-hana.rst

 SAP HANA Connection
 =====
-Fire Insights provides the capability to create a SAP HANA connection and use the connection to read from and write to SAP HANA.
-Below are the steps for creating a SAP HANA connection in Fire Insights:
+Sparkflows provides the capability to create a SAP HANA connection and use the connection to read from and write to SAP HANA.
+Below are the steps for creating a SAP HANA connection in Sparkflows:

 * Download SAP HANA JDBC Driver
 * Install the SAP HANA JDBC Driver
-* Restart Fire Insights
+* Restart Sparkflows
 * Create the SAP HANA Connection

 Download SAP HANA JDBC Driver